skx/golang-metrics/README.md

 ## Meaning of Metrics & Grafana Example

-The meaning of the submitted metrics should be obvious, but if you need a reference you should consult the documentation for the MemStats structure:
+The meaning of the submitted metrics should be obvious, but if you need a reference you can consult the documentation for the MemStats structure:

 * https://golang.org/pkg/runtime/#MemStats

 You can find a sample [grafana dashboard](grafana/) in this repository, as well as the obligatory screenshot:

 * [Screenshot of grafana-dashboard](grafana/dashboard.png)